generate/generate-package/README.md

 You might also be interested in these projects:

-* [generate](https://www.npmjs.com/package/generate): Fast, composable, highly pluggable project generator with a user-friendly and expressive API. | [homepage](https://github.com/generate/generate "Fast, composable, highly pluggable project generator with a user-friendly and expressive API.")
+* [generate-file](https://www.npmjs.com/package/generate-file): Generator for generating a single file from a template. | [homepage](https://github.com/generate/generate-file "Generator for generating a single file from a template.")
+* [generate](https://www.npmjs.com/package/generate): The Santa Claus machine for GitHub projects.
+Scaffolds out new projects, or creates any kind… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "The Santa Claus machine for GitHub projects.
+Scaffolds out new projects, or creates any kind of required file or document from any given templates or source materials.")
 * [generate-dest](https://www.npmjs.com/package/generate-dest): Generate`generator that prompts the user for the destination directory to use.
 Can be used… [more](https://github.com/generate/generate-dest) | [homepage](https://github.com/generate/generate-dest "`Generate` generator that prompts the user for the destination directory to use.
 Can be used as a sub-generator or plugin in your generator.")
-* [generate-file](https://www.npmjs.com/package/generate-file): Generator for generating a single file from a template. | [homepage](https://github.com/generate/generate-file "Generator for generating a single file from a template.")
 * [generate-git](https://www.npmjs.com/package/generate-git): Generator for initializing a git repository and adding first commit. | [homepage](https://github.com/generate/generate-git "Generator for initializing a git repository and adding first commit.")

 ## Contributing